taskflow/taskflow/README.md

 <div align="right"><b><a href="#table-of-contents">back to TOC</a></b></div>

-# Compile Unit Tests and Examples
+# Compile Unit Tests, Examples, and Benchmarks

 Cpp-Taskflow uses [CMake](https://cmake.org/) to build examples and unit tests.
 We recommend using out-of-source build.